threefoldtech/info_grid/src/farmers/3node_building/5_set_bios_uefi.md

 Old servers/desktops will need to use the non-UEFI mode, which are the 4th and 5th options (named: ISO and USB).
 Newer servers/desktops can use UEFI (1st and 2nd option).

-We will now present the BIOS/UEFI settings that work with Threefold Zero-OS.
+We will now present the BIOS/UEFI settings that work with ThreeFold Zero-OS.
 Note that the settings are similar for UEFI and non-UEFI.
 But some details are important.

 The UEFI settings are from a HP G1 EliteDesk Desktop.
 These should give you a good overview of how to set it up.